microsoftgraph/msgraph-sdk-powershell/src/Bookings/beta/docs/New-MgBetaBookingBusiness.md

     - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Description <String>]`: A text description for the service.
     - `[IsAnonymousJoinEnabled <Boolean?>]`: True if an anonymousJoinWebUrl(webrtcUrl) will be generated for the appointment booked for this service.
-    - `[IsHiddenFromCustomers <Boolean?>]`: True means this service is not available to customers for booking.
+    - `[IsHiddenFromCustomers <Boolean?>]`: True means this service isn't available to customers for booking.
     - `[IsLocationOnline <Boolean?>]`: True indicates that the appointments for the service will be held online.
 Default value is false.
     - `[LanguageTag <String>]`: The language of the self service booking page.
     - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in a service.
 If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
 To create a customer, use the Create bookingCustomer operation.